-Indicator Number: C7a
+Indicator Number: C7a Indicator Type: Performance

 Objective 1: Improved availability of health commodities (global procurement and logistics).
-Objective 2: Strengthened in-country supply chain systems.

 Intermediate Result IR 1.2.
 Strengthened global logistic processes associated with the storage and delivery of any health commodity to any point in donor-supported countries.

 Intermediate Result IR 2.2.
 Improved in-country logistics, including effective and efficient delivery of health commodities to service sites.